JohnnyUndercover/al-region-explorer/README.md

-# AL Pragma Explorer README
+# AL Region Explorer README
+This is a Fork of https://github.com/vjekob/al-pragma-explorer to try matching regions instead of pragmas.

 ## Features